-COVID fatigue is increasing for many people as we get worn down dealing with the novel coronavirus pandemic.
+COVID fatigue is a real issue for many people as we get worn down dealing with the ongoing COVID-19 pandemic.
 UC Davis Health clinical psychologists have tips for coping with COVID fatigue:

 Experts say exercise is the best thing we can do for coping with COVID-19.
 Even a simple walk can help.
 Exercise releases endorphins, which relieve stress and boost our sense of pleasure.
 Exercise also channels out adrenaline when frustration builds up.
 If the air quality is bad outside, try a yoga or workout video inside your home.